yougotthisconf/yougotthis.io/content/events/broadcasting-service/index.md

 </event-session>

 <event-session
-  title="Parenthood Hacks To Improve Your Career" start="2023-01-15T05:30:00.000+00:00" :speakers='[people["krys-flores"]]'
+  title="Words of Advice for the Budding Freelancer" start="2023-01-15T05:30:00.000+00:00" :speakers='[people["kevin-lewis"]]'
-  description="Parenthood is often presented as a limiting factor in a successful career, but that simply isn’t true.
-In this talk, Krys will present some life hacks that demonstrate how parenthood can help you level up your professional game.
-This talk is for any engineers who are parents or are thinking about becoming a parent!">
+  description="Freelancing might sound like a simple setup - get projects, deliver work, and laugh all the way to the bank, but it's rarely that straightforward.
+In this talk, Kevin will share some of his learnings in a bid to shortcut your mistakes and have a happier, healthier freelancing career.">
 </event-session>

 <event-session